sourcemeta/jsonschema/docs/lint.markdown

 > [!NOTE]
 > There are linting rules that require compiling and validating instance
 > against the given schema.
 For example, there is a rule to check that the
-> instances set in the `examples` keyword successfully validate against the
+> instances set in the `examples` and `default` keywords successfully validate
-> corresponding subschema.
-In those cases, if your schema has external
+> against the corresponding subschema.
+In those cases, if your schema has
-> references, you will have to import them using the `--resolve`/`-r` options
+> external references, you will have to import them using the `--resolve`/`-r`
-> as you would normally do when making use of other commands like `validate`
+> options as you would normally do when making use of other commands like
-> and `test`.
+> `validate` and `test`.

 Examples
 --------